Louis Owens

-Louis Dean Owens (Lompoc July 18, 1948 - Albuquerque, July 25, 2002) was a novelist and scholar who claimed Choctaw, Cherokee, and Irish-American descent.
+Louis Dean Owens (July 18, 1948 - July 25, 2002) was a novelist and scholar who claimed Choctaw, Cherokee, and Irish-American descent.
 He is known for a series of Native-themed mystery novels and for his contributions to the then-fledgling field of Native American Studies.
 He was also a professor of English and Native American studies, and frequently contributed articles, literary criticism and reviews to periodicals.
-Owens committed suicide in 2002.
+Owens died by suicide in 2002.

 Biography

 Louis Owens was born in Lompoc, CA on July 18, 1948.
 He was one of nine children born to Hoey and Ida Owens.
-His self-identified heritage included Choctaw and Cherokee ancestors.
-Despite not being enrolled as a citizen in any Native nation, writing that "I'm not enrolled and did not grow up on a reservation", he still identifies as Native American.
+He self-identified as being of Choctaw and Cherokee descent.
+Despite not being a citizen in any Native nation, or naming any tribal ancestors or relatives, and writing that "I'm not enrolled and did not grow up on a reservation", he still identified as Native American.
 He grew up in rural Mississippi and California.
 His first job, at the age of nine, was picking beans.
 From 1969 - 1974 Owens worked as a forest ranger and firefighter for the United States Forest Service in Washington State.
 He received his B.A. and M.A. from the University of California, Santa Barbara and his Ph.D. in 1981 from the University of California, Davis.
 Owens taught at the University of California, Davis and at University of California, Santa Cruz, California State University at Northridge, and the University of New Mexico.
 Owens wrote five novels in total, often featuring the relationship of Native Americans and contemporary American society, and exploring identity and mixed ancestries.
 He had reputation for combining thriller plots with more universal themes.
 He also completed five collections of essays and literary criticism and was one of the leading American scholars on Native American fiction.
 Owens was also considered an expert on John Steinbeck's work.

 Owens was a member of the editorial board of the Steinbeck Quarterly.
 He was also on the editorial board of New America, associate editor of American Literary Realism, and co-editor of American Literary Scholarship: An Annual, 1990.
 He was a member of the national committee for the Native American Literature Award and the Native American Prose Award, a member of the governing board of the Native American International Prize in Literature and a nominator for the National Medal of Arts.
 He had also been a member of the Advisory Board of the Southwest Indian Polytechnic Institute.
 He contributed more than a hundred articles and reviews to periodicals, including Northeast Indian Quarterly, Arizona Quarterly, San Jose Studies, American Indian Quarterly, and USA Today.

-Owens died of a self-inflicted gunshot wound on July 26, 2002 in Albuquerque.
+Owens died of a self-inflicted gunshot wound on July 26, 2002, in Albuquerque.
 He was survived by his wife and two daughters.
-At the time of his death, he was Professor of English and Native American Studies, and the Director of Creative Writing at the University of California, Davis.
+At the time of his death, he was professor of English and Native American studies, and the director of creative writing at the University of California, Davis.